Introduction

 Background

 In section NMR, we describe the basics of nuclear magnetic resonance (NMR) from an experimental and theoretical perspective.
-We discuss, for example, the different relevant parameters entering an NMR calculation, such as the shifts or couplings between nuclear spins, and introduce the relevant Hamiltonian of a molecule for NMR.
+We discuss, for example, the different relevant parameters entering an NMR calculation, such as the chemical shifts or couplings between nuclear spins, and introduce the relevant Hamiltonian of a molecule for NMR.

 NMR

 Nuclear magnetic resonance (NMR) spectroscopy is one of the most important analytical techniques in chemistry and related fields.
 It is widely used to identify molecules, but also to obtain information about their structure, dynamics, and chemical environment.
-Some fundamental aspects of NMR are summarized below.

 Zeeman interaction